Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 10. Learn to identify birds by ear

 Humans are primarily visual creatures, but there are many times when we look at the birds up in the trees and only hear their calls.
+Some birds are very shy or hard to spot, so training your ears to listen for birds can open you up to a whole new world of birding possibilities.

 While it may be a little more difficult to do, learning to distinguish different bird sounds gives you a deeper appreciation for these amazing animals.
 Thankfully, modern technology has made learning about bird calls much easier and more accessible.